Social Imaginaries between Secularity and Religion in a Globalizing World

-We have organized six international conferences, participated in two collaborative publications, and contributed to thematic panels on general conferences around the world.
+We have organized seven international colloquia and conferences, participated in three collaborative publications, and contributed to thematic panels on general conferences around the world.

 New Jersey, USA

-On May 30 2023, SIMAGINE member Laurens ten Kate will present the colloquium 'Reimagining the Human' in the context of his summer course 'Re...
+On May 30 2023, SIMAGINE member Laurens ten Kate presented the colloquium 'Reimagining the Human' in the context of his summer course 'Re-Im...

 New Jersey, USA